j3t/ssl-utils/README.md

 # ssl-utils
-This library simplifies the authentication of Java applications using public key infrastructure.
+This library simplifies the authentication process with public key infrastructure of Java applications.